 There’s a chance that a sunset cruise might not be your jam, so don’t worry if being on the water doesn’t sound appealing.
 Luckily, New York City boasts stunning skyline views, and capturing a sunset over the cityscape can be a memorable experience.
 Here are a couple of spots to consider for picturesque sunset vistas because no day in NYC is complete with seeing the city at sunset.

 - Brooklyn Bridge Park: Located along the East River in Brooklyn, this waterfront park offers breathtaking views of the Manhattan skyline.
 You can stroll along the promenade, relax on the lawns, or even take a picnic while enjoying the sunset.

 - Top of the Rock Observation Deck: Situated atop Rockefeller Center, the Top of the Rock provides panoramic views of the city, including Central Park and the Empire State Building.
 Watching the sun set over the skyline from this vantage point is a remarkable sight.
 You can buy individual tickets here, or pass the NYC Explorer Pass and have it included.
 Be sure to get there early.

 Nightlife and Rooftop Bars in NYC

-To wrap up your day in New York City, why not indulge in the vibrant nightlife the city has to offer?
+To wrap up your day in New York City, why not indulge in the nightlife the city has to offer?
 From trendy cocktail bars to lively nightclubs, there’s something for everyone.

 If you’re looking for breathtaking views, head to one of the city’s rooftop bars.
 Here are some we recommend: